Why Does Honey Crystallize & How To Stop It From Happening

 • The harvest region

-Unlike raw honey, which is often gently warmed to no more than 95 degrees Fahrenheit, pasteurized honey is typically flash-heated and rapidly cooled.
+• Unlike raw honey, which is often gently warmed to no more than 95 degrees Fahrenheit, pasteurized honey is typically flash-heated and rapidly cooled.

 Why Isn’t All Honey Pasteurized?

 We feel there’s no need to intervene in the natural honey-making process that produces such potent, unique nectar.
-The bees take care of the dehydration for us, which takes a bit longer, but we would never rush perfection.
+The bees take care of the dehydration process for us, which takes a bit longer, but we would never rush perfection.

 Why Dehydrate Honey?

-You can’t have honey that isn’t dehydrated in one way or another.
 Your honey can quickly spoil if it isn’t dehydrated by either the bees or manually through high-heat processing.
+Ultimately, this process eliminates moisture and prevents bacterial growth.

 Can You Stop Honey From Hardening?

-Keeping your honey soft and creamy is much easier than you’d think; it’s all about how you store it.
+However, keeping your honey soft and creamy is much easier than you’d think; it’s all about how you store it.

 How Do I Store Raw Honey?